Longship: Sail, mast, and rigging

 The nautical archaeologists Cooke et al describe how, with the aim of reconstructing sails to rig replicas of four of the Skuldeleve ships from Roskilde Fjord, the Viking Ship Museum initiated research in the archaeological record and in the literature to define its specifications for weaving the fabric.
 Because woollen square-sails had been used until the 20th century in Scandinavia and in the Faroe Islands, a good deal of practical information about making them was still available, and a few sailmakers who worked in wool were still alive.
 The museum began its research into woollen sails in 1977, and in the years afterwards several reconstructions of Viking Age ships were outfitted with wool sails.
 According to the museum, it appears that three types of weave were used to produce wool sail cloth in Viking times, depending on the available resources and the local traditions of the area where it was made.
 The museum decided to use 2/1 twill (tuskept) for the weaving of the wool sail for its reconstructed ships, basing this decision on the only available archaeological material, fragments of heavy woollen sailcloth dated to the mid-13th century found at Trondenes church in Norway.

 According to the mariner and archaeologist Seán McGrail, masts have only rarely been found in excavations, and these are the lower parts of them.
 Little evidence of the standing rigging needed to support a ship's mast has survived to modern times, other than that found in iconography, and the slight evidence that does exist comes mostly from the Norse tradition.
 Depictions on sources such as the Bayeux tapestry indicate that the masts of ninth- to 12th-century vessels were braced by a forestay to the bowstem or a forward beam and shrouds to the top strakes or to an accessible crossbeam.
 The halyard may have served also as a backstay to support the mast from an after thwart or beam.

 Willow withies, or osiers, were also required for attaching rigging to the hull and securing the rudder to its frame.
 MacGrail says the consensus among modern scholars is that cordage in Early Medieval times was made from the bast of linden trees or possibly from hemp.
-In situations where extra strength was needed, ropes were made from seal, whale, or walrus walrus hides cut spirally.
+In situations where extra strength was needed, ropes were made from seal, whale, or walrus hides cut spirally.
 McGrail says the whale skin and seal skin ropes described by Ohthere to King Alfred were 60 ells, or 15 fathoms long.
 Jørgensen says ropes made of walrus hides were renowned for their strength.
 Pine tar was used to preserve organic materials such as the wood of boats, ropes, sails and fishnets.